SahooPapu/Complete-Microservices-Tutorial/README.md

 # Microservices Architecture

--> We don't have any fixed architecture for Microservices

--> People are customizing microservices architecture according to their Project requirement

--> Most of the projects will use below components in Microservices Architecture

-1) Service Registry (Eureka Server)

-2) Services (REST APIs)

-3) Interservice Communication (FeginClient)

-4) API Gateway

-5) Admin Server

-6) Zipkin

-# Service Registry

--> Service Registry acts as DB of services available in the project -> It provides the details of all the services which are registered with Service Registry -> We can identify how many services available in the project -> We can identify how many instances available for each service -> We can use "Eureka Server" as service registry
--> Eureka Server provided by "Spring Cloud Netflix" library

-# Backend Services

--> Services means REST APIs / Microservices
--> Services contains backend business logic
--> In the project, some services will interact with DB -> In the project, some services will interact with third party REST API ( external communication ) -> In the project, some services will interact with another services with in the project ( inter-service communication )
--> For inter-service communication we will use feign-client -> To distribute the load, we can run one service with Multiple Instances (Load Balancing)

-Note: We will register every service with Service Registry

-# API Gateway

--> API Gateway is used to manage our backend apis of the project -> API Gateway acts as mediator between end users and backend apis -> API Gateway can contain filter logic to decide request processing (Authentication) -> API Gateway will contain Routing logic (which request should go to which REST API) -> API Gateway also will be registered with Service Registry -> Spring Cloud Gateway we can use as API Gateway

-# Admin Server

--> Admin Server is used to manage all backend apis actuator endpoints at one place -> Our backend apis will be registered with Admin Server -> Admin Server will provide User interface to monitor apis actuator endpoints

-# Zipin Server

--> Zipkin Server is used for Distributed Tracing
--> Using this Zipkin, we can monitor which API is taking more time to process our request.
+We don't have any fixed architecture for microservices.
+Instead, teams are customizing their microservices architecture according to project requirements.
+Most projects will typically use the following components in their microservices architecture:

+1. **Service Registry (Eureka Server)**
+2. **Services (REST APIs)**
+3. **Interservice Communication (Feign Client)**
+4. **API Gateway**
+5. **Admin Server**
+6. **Zipkin**

+---

+## Service Registry

+- The **Service Registry** acts as a database of services available in the project.
+- It provides details of all the services that are registered with the Service Registry.
+- We can identify how many services are available in the project.
+- We can identify how many instances are available for each service.
+- We can use **Eureka Server** as the service registry, which is provided by the **Spring Cloud Netflix** library.

+---

+## Backend Services

+- **Services** refer to REST APIs / Microservices that contain backend business logic.
+- Some services will interact with a database.
+- Some services will interact with third-party REST APIs (external communication).
+- Some services will interact with other services within the project (inter-service communication).
+- For inter-service communication, we will use **Feign Client**.
+- To distribute the load, we can run one service with multiple instances (Load Balancing).

+> **Note**: We will register every service with the Service Registry.

+---

+## API Gateway

+- The **API Gateway** is used to manage the backend APIs of the project.
+- It acts as a mediator between end users and backend APIs.
+- The API Gateway can contain filter logic to handle request processing (e.g., Authentication).
+- It will also contain routing logic to determine which request should go to which REST API.
+- The API Gateway will be registered with the Service Registry.
+- We can use **Spring Cloud Gateway** as the API Gateway.

+---

+## Admin Server

+- The **Admin Server** is used to manage all backend API actuator endpoints in one place.
+- Our backend APIs will be registered with the Admin Server.
+- It will provide a user interface to monitor API actuator endpoints.

+---

+## Zipkin Server

+- The **Zipkin Server** is used for distributed tracing.
+- Using Zipkin, we can monitor which API is taking more time to process our requests.

 # Mini Project Implementation using Microservices Architecture

+## STOCK-PRICE-API
-STOCK-PRICE-API : It will maintain companies stock price details in db table
+This service will maintain companies' stock price details in a database table.

--> Input : Company Name
+- **Input**: Company Name
--> Output : Company Stock Price Value
+- **Output**: Company Stock Price Value

-# Sample Data
+### Sample Data

-TCS-3000
-HCL-1500
-AXIS-1200
+- TCS - 3000
+- HCL - 1500
+- AXIS - 1200

+---

+## STOCK-PRICE-CALC-API
-STOCK-PRICE-CALC-API : It is used to calculate total stocks cost based on company name and quantity
+This service is used to calculate the total stocks cost based on the company name and quantity.

--> Input : Company Name & Quantity
+- **Input**: Company Name & Quantity
--> Output : Total Stocks Cost
+- **Output**: Total Stocks Cost

-Note: To calculate total stocks cost, STOCK-PRICE-CALC-API should get company stock price from STOCK-PRICE-API (INTER SERVICE COMMUNICATION)
+> **Note**: To calculate the total stocks cost, the `STOCK-PRICE-CALC-API` should get the company stock price from the `STOCK-PRICE-API` (INTERSERVICE COMMUNICATION).

 # Steps to develop Service Registry Application (Eureka Server)